 Cancer Site (Site): A cancer site is a part of the body where a cancer occurred.
 An example is Colon and Rectum is the part of the body were cancer occurred.

 Chronic condition (disease): A chronic condition (disease) is a condition lasting three or more months (defined by the U.S. National Center for Health Statistics).

 Confidential data: In public health, confidential data are not reported publicly to protect personal and/or health information of individuals.
 Even in de-identified and aggregate data, an individual could be identified if data included too many demographics for a small geographic area.
 Therefore, measures are taken to ensure the protection of an individual’s privacy and confidentiality.

 De-identified: De-identification is a process used to prevent a person’s identity from being linked to other information, such as having a chronic condition.
 Common methods for de-identifying data are to remove name, date of birth, ZIP code, personal identifiers and other information from a data set.

 Denominator: The lower part of a fraction used for calculating a rate or ratio.
 In practice, a denominator in public health is the population from which the numerator was drawn.
 For example, when looking at the rate of Oregon adults with diabetes, the numerator is the number of people with diabetes and the denominator is the full adult population of Oregon.

 Demographics: Characteristics of a population used in statistics.
-Examples include age, sex, education level, income and marital status.
+Examples include race, ethnicity, age, sex, education level, income and marital status.

-Incidence: The number of new cases in a given population at risk in a given time frame.
+Incidence: The number of new cases in a given population at risk during a point in time.

 Number of events: The estimated count of events (such as hospitalization) among a specific group of people with defined demographic or other characteristics.